threedworld-mit/tdw/Documentation/lessons/scene_setup_high_level/proc_gen_kitchen.md

 ## Saving scene setup commands

 Whenever `ProcGenKitchen` is updated, it is possible that a random seed used in a previous version will generate a different scene in a newer version.
-In fact, it's likely that subsequent changes to `ProcGenKitchen` since this document has written have adjusted the procedural generator such that if you run the example controllers, you'll capture different images.
+In fact, it's likely that subsequent changes to `ProcGenKitchen` since this document was written have adjusted the procedural generator such that if you run the example controllers, you'll capture different images.

 In order to guarantee that you can recreate a kitchen scene,  you can save the list of commands in addition to the random seed.